Robert Russel Tweed (Rusty Tweed) Charged with Fraud by the SEC – Goodman & Nekvasil P.A, May Recover Your Investment Losses

 Goodman & Nekvasil P.A, May Recover Your Investment Losses - Robert Russel Tweed (Rusty Tweed) Charged with Fraud by the SEC

-Rusty Tweed has worked for Cabot Lodge Securities, LLC since 2015.
-Rusty Tweed previously worked for Concorde Investment Services, LLC from August 2011 to November 2015.
+Rusty Tweed has been licensed with Cabot Lodge Securities, LLC since 2015.
+Rusty Tweed was previously licensed with Concorde Investment Services, LLC from August 2011 to November 2015.
 On October 2, 2017, the SEC filed an action alleging that Tweed Financial Services, Inc., (“TFSI”), an investment advisory firm in California, and its owner, defendant Robert Russel Tweed (“Rusty Tweed”), defrauded their clients by misleading them about how their money had been invested and how poorly those investments were performing.

 The SEC alleges that in 2008, TFSI and Rusty Tweed formed and managed an investment fund, Athenian Fund, L.P. (“the Athenian Fund”), as a “feeder” to invest in a specific, unrelated fund that purported to employ a quantitative stock trading strategy.
 According to the SEC, by 2010, the defendants had raised approximately $1.7 million from 22 investors, some of whom had more than one account in the fund.
 According to the SEC, although they initially invested this money in the quantitative stock trading strategy fund specified in the offering documents, TFSI and Rusty Tweed later moved the investors’ money into a completely different fund, the Quantitative Analytics Master Fund (“QAMF”), which was operated by a business acquaintance of Rusty Tweed’s.